GoogleCloudPlatform/hackathon-toolkit/language/README.md

 ## Setup

-Create a project with the [Google Cloud Platform console](https://console.cloud.google.com).
+Create a project with the [Google Cloud Platform Console Cloud Resource Manager](https://console.cloud.google.com/cloud-resource-manager).
 Make note of your project ID, which may be different than your project name.
 Make sure to [Enable Billing](https://console.cloud.google.com/billing?debugUI=DEVELOPERS) for your project.

 Enable the Natural Language API.
 Go to the [Google Cloud Platform console](https://console.cloud.google.com), click the button in the top left, select 'APIs & services', click 'Enable APIs and Services' at the top, search for 'Natural Language', click the first result, then click the 'Enable' button.

 Enable the Google Cloud Storage JSON API as well.
-(If it says 'Disable' when you visit its page, it's already enabled)
+(If it says 'Manage' when you visit its page, it's already enabled)

 Create a Cloud Storage bucket.
 Go to the [Google Cloud Platform console](https://console.cloud.google.com), click the button in the top left, scroll down and select 'Storage', click 'Create Bucket' at the top, and name your bucket the same as your project ID.